decentralized-identity/sidetree/docs/protocol.md

 }
 ```

-In Sidetree implementation, certain properties or portion of which in the initial DID Document will be ignored:
+In Sidetree implementation, certain properties or portion of which in the _original DID Document_ will be ignored:
 * `id` - Ignored.
 * `publicKey\*\id` - DID portion is ignored.

-### Initial DID Document example
+### Original DID Document example
 ```json
 {
   "@context": "https://w3id.org/did/v1",